ansys/pyfluent/doc/source/user_guide/make_container.rst

 Copy needed files
 -----------------

-Run the following script to copy needed files from the Ansys installation directory to the container.
+Run this script to copy needed files from the Ansys installation directory to the container.

 .. code:: python